Jang Mi-inae

 In 2013, she was investigated then indicted for illegal use of the narcotic propofol.
 The Seoul Central District Court found Jang guilty of taking propofol 410 times over six years (or 5.6 times a month), and she was sentenced to eight months in prison, suspended for two years.

 Personal life

 On August 18, 2022, Jang announced that she was pregnant and about to give birth in October.
-Her marriage is expected to be around next year after her birth.
+Her marriage was expected to be around next year after her birth.
+Jang gave birth to a son on October 13, 2022, after registering her marriage with her businessman fiancé.
+On April 29, 2023, the couple officially married at Hotel Shilla in a private ceremony.